kmesh-net/website/content/en/docs/setup/quickstart.md

 The complete Kmesh capability depends on the OS enhancement.
 Check whether the execution environment is in the [OS list](https://github.com/kmesh-net/kmesh/blob/main/docs/kmesh_support.md) supported by Kmesh.
 For other OS environments, see [Kmesh Compilation and Building](https://github.com/kmesh-net/kmesh/blob/main/docs/kmesh_compile.md).You can also try the [Kmesh image in compatibility mode](https://github.com/kmesh-net/kmesh/blob/main/build/docker/README.md) in other OS environments.For information on various Kmesh images, please refer to the [detailed document](https://github.com/kmesh-net/kmesh/blob/main/build/docker/README.md).

 Currently, Kmesh connects to the Istio control plane.
 Before starting Kmesh, install the Istio control plane software.
-We commend to install istio ambient mode because Kmesh ads mode need it.
+We commend to install istio ambient mode because Kmesh workload mode need it.
 For details, see [ambient mode istio](https://istio.io/latest/docs/ops/ambient/getting-started/).

 You can view the results of istio installation using the following command: